dutchcoders/goftp/MANUAL.md

 ### NLST ###

+This format is **NOT yet** supported in goftp

 The difference between LIST and NLST is that NLST returns a compressed form of the directory, showing only the name of each file, while LIST returns the entire directory.

 The NLST format consists of a sequence of abbreviated pathnames.
 Each pathname is terminated by \015\012, without regard to the current binary flag.
 If an abbreviated pathname starts with a slash, it represents the pathname obtained by replacing each \000 by \012.
 If an abbreviated pathname does not start with a slash, it represents the pathname obtained by concatenating